d-protsenko/smartactors-core/src/site/markdown/tutorials/DBCollectionExample.md

 Additional parameters:

-- criteria — filter for documents which should be selected from the collection
+- criteria — search criteria for documents which should be selected from the collection

     TBD

-- callback — lambda of type `Function<IObject[]>` which receives the set of selected documents
+- callback — lambda of type `IAction<IObject[]>` which receives the set of selected documents

 ### GetById